Residential and Commercial Real Estate

 Fix the Term and Renewal Mechanics

 State the commencement date and the expiration date.
 Address holdover (does the tenancy convert to month-to-month, or does it terminate?).
 Specify renewal mechanics if a renewal option is granted: written notice within a defined window, fixed renewal rent or market-rate adjustment, and the default rule if the option is not exercised.
-The same precision that a well-drafted note brings to the maturity date should govern the rent contract agreement term.
+The expiration mechanics deserve the same precision as the rent number; an ambiguous end date is what turns an orderly move-out into a holdover dispute.

 4. Step 04